Why pickling starts with the right vinegar

 Nutty and long on the palate.
 Best as a finishing splash for marinated vegetables and antipasto style mixes.

-If a recipe calls for balsamic vinegar and you want to stay within our lineup use Apple Cider Vinegar and add a touch of maple to mimic fruit depth or reduce your brine slightly to concentrate sweetness.
+If a recipe calls for balsamic vinegar and you want to stay within our lineup use Apple Cider Vinegar, opens in a new tab and add a touch of maple to mimic fruit depth or reduce your brine slightly to concentrate sweetness.

 Matching vinegar to the season